 How to optimize your Private Email mailbox storage

 Sometimes it may be necessary to clean your mailbox and reduce its size.
-You may wish to better organize your emails to improve your productivity, prevent your inbox from getting full and exceeding your quotas, so you remain able to send or receive emails and, in some cases, ensure that your email client works properly.
+You may wish to organize your emails better to improve your productivity, prevent your inbox from getting full and exceeding your quotas, so you can continue sending or receiving emails and, in some cases, ensure that your email client works properly.

 1. Delete unnecessary emails